HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="video_preload_values.sql"
 ) }}

-Looking at this graph, one should keep in mind that the preload attribute only has 3 possible values: _none_, _auto_ and _metadata_ (default).
-Using the preload attribute with no value or with an erroneous value might be the same as using the _metadata_ value.
-It still involves loading as much as 3% of the video to get these metadata and can thus be quite impactful. _None_ is still the best way to go for sustainability.
+Looking at this graph, one should keep in mind that the `preload` attribute only has 3 possible values: `none`, `auto` and `metadata` (default).
+Using the `preload` attribute with no value or with an erroneous value might be the same as using the `metadata` value.
+It still involves loading as much as 3% of the video to get these metadata and can thus be quite impactful. `none` is still the best way to go for sustainability.
 But you have to keep in mind that this is only a hint for the browser.
 In the end, the browser has its own way of handling the preloading of the video and it might not fit with what you had in mind.

-For more on this, you should check <a hreflang="en" href="https://www.stevesouders.com/blog/2013/04/12/html5-video-preload/">the article from Steve Souders</a> (2013) and <a hreflang="en" href="https://web.dev/fast-playback-with-preload/">another one from web.dev 2017)</a>.
+For more on this, you should check <a hreflang="en" href="https://www.stevesouders.com/blog/2013/04/12/html5-video-preload/">the article from Steve Souders (2013)</a> and <a hreflang="en" href="https://web.dev/fast-playback-with-preload/">another one from web.dev (2017)</a>.
 Even if you can configure your browser or device to save data, video preload is something that browsers should handle more sustainably by default.

 ##### Autoplay

 Most of the considerations we made on preload also apply with autoplay.
 In addition to the fact that it involves loading data and displaying content to users who might not be interested, it can cause accessibility issues.
 For some users, unsolicited moving pictures and/or sound might be bothersome and hinder their browsing experience.

-Also, this attribute can override your _preload_ setting since autoplaying requires loading (obviously).
+Also, this attribute can override your `preload` setting since autoplaying requires loading (obviously).

 {{ figure_markup(
   image="video-autoplay-usage.png",